elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Is there a method to define property attributes writable, enumerable, and configurable in JavaScript?
+### Is there a method to define property attributes, writable, enumerable, and configurable in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>